Type of Action: Free Action (special; see below)

 Trade Away Attacks From A Full Attack Action

-- For example, a character whose favored class is fighter declares a full attack.
-They may make up to four attacks during a full attack action.
+- For example, a fighter declares a full attack.
+Since fighters get 4 base attacks during a full attack, they may make up to four attacks during a full attack action.
 They can use all four of these attacks to attack targets they can reach (or within range, if using ranged attacks), or they can trade away one or more of these attacks to perform an equal number of 5-foot steps, to a maximum of four, moving up to 20 feet without provoking attacks of opportunity, due to their utter combat focus.
 If they perform a combination of attacks and 5-foot steps, the 5-foot steps can occur before, during, or after the attacks, as the fighter prefers.

-- In general, characters perform attacks starting with their highest to-hit numbers and working their way down to their worst to-hit numbers, while 5-foot steps 'use up' the worst to-hit numbers and work up to the highest to-hit numbers.
+- Where characters perform attacks starting with their highest to-hit numbers and working their way down to their worst to-hit numbers, full-attack 5-foot steps 'use up' the worst to-hit numbers and work up to the highest to-hit numbers.
 This is true even if the 5-foot steps are taken between attacks.

 - If a creature has an Action Point that can be used to grant a move action, they may spend the action point to take a 5-foot step instead (using up the move action), even if they have previously moved this round, or have already taken a 5-foot step.
 Using action points in this manner deliberately breaks the normal rules for 5-foot steps, since action points are meant to simulate truly heroic deeds.